Shore-based Skipper or Engineer

 A shore-based position is ideal for someone who is new to the industry and hopes to gain the necessary experience to work as Lead Crew or similar in years to come.
 It is ideal for those with trade skills who like the idea of working in the Greek Islands and enjoy the associated challenges of working with yachts.

-You must be flexible in your approach to all situations, have a strong work ethic and be able to work unsupervised.
-You will be dealing with clients on occasion so you must be welcoming, have a tidy appearance and be polite.
+You must be flexible in your attitude, have a strong work ethic and be able to work unsupervised.
+You will be dealing with clients regularly and so you must be polite, approachable and have a tidy appearance at all times.
 You will need to be able to work as a part of a team, communicate well with others (both clients and staff) and assist others whenever necessary.

 To be a part of our Shore-based team you'll need to have a minimum of an ICC qualification.